MAAP-Project/example-dps-stac-from-cog/README.md

 # Example of STAC item creation in a DPS algorithm

-This repository stores code for an example MAAP DPS algorithm that produces STAC metadata from a Cloud Optimized Geotiff file.
-For the purpose of providing an example, the data isn't processed at all and we are just downloading an already existing COG from a public S3 location provided by the user.
+This repository stores code defining an example MAAP DPS algorithm that scans (without downloading it) a COG stored in S3 to produce STAC metadata out of it and save that STAC record locally.

-STAC item creation from the COG is automated using `rio-stac`.

 ## Structure

-- `src.py` contains the python module in itself that downloads the file.
-- `requirements.txt` lists the required python dependencies.
+See "DPS usage" below for details about the following.

-- `run.sh` see DPS usage below.
+- `run.sh`
+- `build.sh`
-- `algorithm_config.yml` see DPS usage below.
+- `algorithm_config.yml`
-- `job_config.yml` see DPS usage below.
+- `job_config.yml`
-- `register_and_run.ipynb` see DPS usage below.
+- `register_and_run.ipynb`

 ## Requirements

 - python >=3.10
-- `requirements.txt`
+- `rio-stac` (used to automate the STAC metadata creation and S3 I/O)
 - authenticated to an AWS account.

 ## Local usage